-A list of the recommended connections is presented in Table 3.0, and accompanying maps can be found in the Appendix of this report.
-These connections were chosen based on results from the public survey (see page 18), trails and other multimodal routes recommended in previous planning documents, and interest from municipal leaders.
-The alignments shown are conceptual only further study would be needed to identify final alignments, to determine what type of facility would be most appropriate, and to assess the feasibility of these routes.
+A list of the recommended connections follows. and accompanying maps can be found in the Appendix of this report.
+These connections were chosen based on results from the public survey (see page x), trails and other multimodal routes recommended in previous planning documents, and interest from municipal leaders.
+The alignments shown are conceptual only - further study would be needed to identify final alignments, to determine what type of facility would be most appropriate, and to assess the feasibility of these routes.
 Municipalities would be responsible for spearheading development of these local connections between the CVT and destinations within their community.